alfmunny/ocpp-work-diary/about.md

 title: About
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.
+This is [alfmunny](http://alfmunny.github.io), a master student living and studying in Munich at the moment.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).

-This theme is made by me.
+Now i'm develoing a backend system for a charger server which is bases on OCPP at TU Munich.

+Read my code on [GitHub](http://github.com/alfmunny).

 You have a nice day. ♥